-Battering is a sociological term coined by the battered women’s movement to describe a pattern of physical violence, intimidation, coercion, manipulation and other forms of abuse committed by a person (the batterer) to establish or maintain control of his or her partner.
+Battering is a sociological term.
+The battered women’s movement coined it to describe a pattern of physical violence, intimidation, coercion, manipulation and other forms of abuse committed to establish or maintain control of their partner.

 Consent is a continual process by which partners each explicitly and mutually agree and give permission to sexual contact without force, coercion or threat of coercion.

-Dating Violence is the verbal, physical, and/or sexual abuse of one partner by the other, in an intimate relationship.
-Relationship violence implies that the “couple” is not married, does not have a child in common and is not living together.
-This type of abuse may involve pushing, shoving, hitting, choking, intimidation, threats, humiliation, insults, pressure, destruction of property, isolation, sexual relations without consent, unwanted sexual touching, or pressure to engage in humiliating or degrading sexual activity.
+Dating Violence/Relationship Violence is the verbal, physical, and/or sexual abuse of one partner by the other.
+Usually the partners are not married, do not have a child in common, and do not live together.
+This type of abuse can involve physical violence, threats and humiliation, unwanted sexual contact, and many more damaging behaviors.

 Domestic Violence refers to any criminal offense involving the use or threatened use of physical force, in which the offender and the victim have a familial or household relationship.
-Domestic violence is a pattern pf physically, sexually, and/or emotionally abusive behaviors used by one individual to assert power or maintain control over another in the context of an intimate or family relationship or have a child in common.
+Domestic violence is a pattern of physically, sexually, and/or emotionally abusive behaviors that one individual uses to assert power or maintain control in the context of an intimate or family relationship.

 Gang Rape is when two or more offenders act together to rape the same victim.
-The offenders include those who actually obtain sexual relations with the victim as well as those who threaten or use force to make the victim submit but do not themselves have sexual relations.
+Because it is a group crime, the offenders are those who have sexual relations with the victim and those who threaten or use force to make the victim submit.

-Indecent Exposure (sometimes referred to as “flashing”) refers to an individual exposing sexual body parts to another when it is unwanted and unasked for.
+Indecent Exposure (sometimes referred to as “flashing”) is when an individual exposes sexual body parts in inappropriate and even threatening contexts.

-Rape laws and legal definitions of rape vary from state to state, but rape is generally defined as forced or nonconsensual sexual intercourse.
-Rape may be accompanied by fear, threats of harm, and/or actual physical force.
-Rape may also include situations in which penetration is accomplished when the victim is unable to give consent, or is prevented from resisting, due to being intoxicated, drugged, unconscious, or asleep.
+Rape Rape laws and legal definitions of rape vary from state to state.
+Rape is forced or non-consensual sexual intercourse.
+It may be accompanied by fear, threats of harm, and/or actual physical force.
+Rape also includes situations when the victim is unable to give consent or can’t resist due to being intoxicated, drugged, unconscious, or asleep.